transition-zero/tz-osemosys-steel/README.md

 The model framework underpinning TZ-OSeMOSYS-STEEL is [TZ-OSeMOSYS](https://github.com/transition-zero/tz-osemosys).
 It is a modern, open-source energy systems modelling framework designed for long-run analysis and planning.
 Developed by TransitionZero as a pip-installable Python package, it is a re-built version of the [original OSeMOSYS (Open Source Energy Modelling System)](https://github.com/OSeMOSYS/OSeMOSYS).

 TZ-OSeMOSYS-STEEL is available under an AGPL open-source license.
 It was developed based on work done by [Anthea Lam](https://www.linkedin.com/in/anthealamiweng/) during her [MSc thesis at TransitionZero for Imperial College London during the summer of 2024](https://www.imperial.ac.uk/energy-futures-lab/study/annual-conference/sustainable-energy-futures-annual-conference-2024/research-themes/decarbonising-industry/).
 We are grateful for her work and will continue to build on it.
+Please note that this repository will not be continuously maintained until additional funding is secured to adequately resource it.

 ## Overview